 IN PROGRESS.
 Coordinate deployment plans of NGIs which publish summarized URs (see status https://wiki.egi.eu/wiki/SSM_Migration_Status)

 BK: APEL wants only to support SSMv2.0 in production.
-Action 16/02: BK to check objective 5 and Migration Status.
+Action 16/02: BK to check Accounting TF’s objective 5 and the migration status of EMI software.
+Action 16/12: TF to check that an SSM2 production server is available in due time before the release of EMI-3

 BK showed email on what is planed on APEL servers.
 Everybody should migrate to SSM 2.0 but the mail answers shows delays and showstoppers.
 SN: Client side is available BK: EMI 3 ready by March.
 TF: Send email to TCB.
 BK: OK.
 PS: By the end of February would be good to have it.
 BK: The whole thing was directed by UNICORE team; it’s a potential success story.

 TF was explaining status of deployment table.
 EDGI in table – development activity was postponed.
 SN: We don’t have a clear fixed date?
 TF: No.

-HH: GridSafe we offered to PRACE, they don’t want to use our GridSafe and stuff from IGE, they want to develop their own.
-They refused it.
-They are not using our version that would make life easier for everybody; so from political level the refuse to do so.
+HH: IGE offered their GridSAFE SW with the adaptations to PRACE but PRACE preferred to instead work directly with the GridSAFE developers at EPCC.

 DONE.
 Discuss EGI accounting development and deployment plans with peer grids to ensure future interoperability.
 The technical discussion initially steered by the task force was completed by EMI and result of this is the definition of SSM2.